chalabi2/quicksilver-app-v2/README.md

 This repo was forked by, merged too, and is currently being worked on at [Repo Link](https://github.com/quicksilver-zone/quicksilver/tree/bunDev)

-This repo is now deprecated and any additional changes to the application will be merged to this repo (for the sake of continuity) upon the applications completion.
+This repo is now deprecated and any additional changes to the application will be merged to this repo (for the sake of continuity) upon this applications completion.